-Where a CLU is issued by the Development & Planning Authority, it serves to certify that, on the date of the application, the use/s described in the CLU in respect of the area of land specified therein was/were lawful within the meaning of section 22(3) and (4) of the Land Planning and Development (Guernsey) Law, 2005.
-The lawfulness of any use, at the time of the application, for which a CLU is in force is therefore conclusively presumed.
+Where a CLU is issued by the Development & Planning Authority, it certifies that on the date of the application, the use(s) described in the CLU in respect of the specified land was deemed lawful under the Land Planning and Development (Guernsey) Law, 2005.
+The use of land is deemed lawful when the CLU is in force.

 The Development & Planning Authority has published guidance [716kb] which describes the process for obtaining a CLU in more detail.